horizon0708/react-scroll-jacker/readme.md

       <ReactElement color="red"> Help! </ReactElement>
       <ReactElement color="blue"> Our scroll has been hijacked! </ReactElement>
       <ReactElement color="purple"> Wont somebody please think of the UX ? </ReactElement>
       <ReactElement color="green"> UX??
-Where we are going, we don't need UX. </ReactElement>
+Where we are going, we dont need UX. </ReactElement>

       {/* you can add any number of ReactElements in here !! */}
     </ReactScrollJacker>